-In addition to its highly acclaimed degree programs, Pepperdine University's Graziadio School offers an array of nondegree programs designed to provide career-enhancing opportunities for business professionals, alumni, and current students.
+In addition to its highly acclaimed degree programs, Pepperdine University's Graziadio School offers a number of nondegree programs designed to provide career-enhancing opportunities for business professionals, alumni, and current students.
 These programs respond directly to the changing needs of practitioners in every industry.

-For more information on any of these programs, please call the Executive Education Office at (310) 568-5655.
+For more information on any of these programs, please call the Corporate and Executive Education Office at (310) 568-5771.